 Amy Abrams is a novelist and journalist, as well as former publishing executive at national art magazines including Art & Antiques.
 Her short stories have been published in Denver Quarterly and Hobart.
 Non-fiction contributions include The Wall Street Journal and Art in America.
-Her book about a nationally renowned Pop artist, Bill Schenck, will be published in June, 2013.
+Her first novel, The Cage and The Key, was published in 2013.
+She also published a coffee table art book about nationally renowned Pop artist, Bill Schenck, in 2013.
+She lives in Trappe, Maryland.

 Margot Miller, Ph.D. is a translator and writer who has published poetry, short fiction, and academic work, and has served as adjunct professor of French at Johns Hopkins University.
 Dr. Miller also teaches French women writers (in translation) at the Academy of Lifelong Learning.
 In 2007 she won the Queen Anne's County Arts Council Poetry Contest.
 Dr. Miller lives in Easton, MD.